MyUnisoft/node-partners-sdk/README.md

 </h1>

 <p align="center">
-  Simplify your life with the official Node.js SDK.
+  Simplify your life with the official Node.js SDK created and maintained by MyUnisoft.
 </p>

 <p align="center">